CampbellBaxley/aws-cloud-security-platform/README.md

 An EventBridge rule was configured to trigger this Lambda function specifically for GuardDuty findings like `UnauthorizedAccess:EC2/SSHBruteForce` and `Portscan:EC2/ExternalPortscan`.
 The successful blocking of the IP in the NACL, its addition to the S3 list, and the receipt of an SNS notification were all verified by generating a sample GuardDuty finding.

 This day's work demonstrates automated network-level incident response by developing an AWS Lambda function to dynamically block malicious IP addresses in Network Access Control Lists (NACLs) based on real-time threat intelligence from Amazon GuardDuty.

+## Day 14: Automated EC2 Instance Isolation (Security Groups)

+The goal for this day was to create a Lambda function that automatically isolates a compromised EC2 instance by modifying its associated Security Groups.
+This is a critical capability for containing threats and preventing lateral movement within the network.
+The platforms and services utilized are AWS Lambda, AWS EC2 (Security Groups), AWS EventBridge, and AWS SNS.

+The concept of isolating a compromised EC2 instance is critical to prevent further damage or lateral movement.
+This directly addresses the "Containment" phase of incident response, where rapid isolation of a compromised resource is paramount.

+An "Isolation" Security Group (`campbellbaxley-isolation-sg`) was created in the EC2 console, configured with explicit `DENY ALL` inbound and outbound rules, to act as a quarantine.

+A new Lambda function (`campbellbaxley-isolate-ec2-lambda`) was created.
+Its execution role was modified to include permissions to describe EC2 instances and modify security groups (`ec2:DescribeInstances`, `ec2:ModifyInstanceAttribute`), adhering to the principle of least privilege.

+The Python code for the Lambda function, using Boto3, was written to:
+- Parse an incoming GuardDuty finding for the `instanceId`.
+- Use `ec2.client.modify_instance_attribute()` to detach the instance from its current security group and attach it to the `campbellbaxley-isolation-sg`.
+- Send an SNS notification confirming the isolation.

+An EventBridge rule was configured to trigger this Lambda function for GuardDuty findings related to EC2 compromise (e.g., `UnauthorizedAccess:EC2/MaliciousIpCaller.DNS`).
+The successful change of the EC2 instance's security group to the isolation group, effectively cutting off its network access, was verified.
+This day's work demonstrates the engineering of automated EC2 instance isolation capabilities using AWS Lambda and Security Groups, enabling rapid containment of compromised compute resources in response to detected threats.